anuja-meetoo/SmartEXP3/in_the_wild_experiment/README.md

   ```

 ## Experiment data
-Data from 12 runs of the experiment using Smart EXP3 and Greedy is provided in the directory '*experiment_data*'.
+Data is provided for 12 runs of the experiment while using Smart EXP3 and Greedy in the directory '*experiment_data*'.